TaoDing/P.copri_colonization/README.md

 ### Context:

-bash: bash scripts used to reproduce all tables that be used for downstream R analysis.
+bash: bash scripts used to reproduce all tables that would be used for downstream R analysis.

 R.code: R scripts used to reproduce all statistical results and visualized pictures.